nihil-pro/kr-observable/readme.md

 ```
 - All properties are observable by default.
 Arrays and plain objects are deep observable.
 - All getters are computed by default
-- All methods are `bounded` by default
+- All methods are `bound` by default
 - Private properties (#prop) are just private properties, you can use them
 - All subclasses are also observable
 - `listen, unlisten, subscribe and unsubscribe` are reserved.
 They won't work even on accidentally redefine.